zionsg/getmail/README.md

       are always required.
 That said, try to cap arguments to 7.
 Also see https://www.php-fig.org/psr/psr-11/meta/#4-recommended-usage-container-psr-and-the-service-locator on bad example.
-    + An instance object should either expose public properties or public methods, not both, as it will be hard to remember which to use if both public properties and methods are available.
+    + An instance object should either expose public properties or public methods, not both, as it will be hard to remember which to use for each scenario.
 This does not apply to class constants.

         ```
         class Point // allowed